This set of Embedded Systems Questions and Answers for Aptitude test focuses on “DRAM Refreshing Techniques”.

 6. What is the worst case delay of the burst refresh in 4M by 1 DRAM?

 Explanation: A 4M by 1 DRAM have 1024 refresh cycles.
-Bursting delay will be 0.2ms that is, the worst case delay is 1024 times larger than that of the single refresh cycle.
+Bursting delay will be 0.2ms that are, the worst case delay is 1024 times larger than that of the single refresh cycle.
 The distributed delay is about 170ns.

 a) burst refresh